p-g1/WeatherApp/README.md

 - Run the command ‘node server.js’

-- Head to localhost:8080 in your browser
+- Head to localhost:8080 in your browser (Chrome or Firefox)

 ——————